-With the support of the CNI working group and 17 universities (described in section 4.6), McMaster University led a 'national' proposal to the CFI 2020 Innovation Fund competition for a \$47M infrastructure project (a proposal entitled "Building a Future for Canadian Neutron Scattering").
-The proposal requested \$25M to complete the neutron beam lab at the MNR by acquiring the neutron beamlines and associated ancillary equipment proposed above (see Table 2).
+The successful McMaster-led CFI 2020 Innovation Fund project ("Building a Future for Canadian Neutron Scattering") includes \$25M to complete the neutron beam lab at the MNR by acquiring the neutron beamlines and associated ancillary equipment proposed above (see Table 2).
 While this capital investment would be a major step forward, operational upgrades will still be needed to fully exploit the MNR and could be pursued as a parallel or subsequent step.